-1. Rules: Doing nothing in the retreat does mean not reading, not speaking, not telephoning, not photographing, not listening to music, not meditating formally and if possible not thinking too much.
-Sitting, lying, walking, walking, dozing and sleeping are allowed.
-Doing Nothing is less about HOW or WHAT you are than about THAT you are.
-It also doesn’t mean cultivating a particular state, such as being as awake, conscious, or open as possible.
-A certain mental ambiguity (cloud of ignorance) is part of it and welcome.
+Rules – Doing nothing on Retreat means: not reading, not talking, not talking on the phone, not taking pictures, not listening to music, not formally meditating, and if possible, not thinking too much.
+Sitting, lying, walking, dozing and sleeping are allowed.
+It is not so much about HOW or WHAT you are, but rather ABOUT THAT you are.
+This also means not having to cultivate any particular state, such as being especially awake, aware, or open.
+Some mental ambiguity is part of it and is welcome.

-3. Introduction and individual talks with Rani – Rani always gives a detailed general introduction to the practice of doing nothing at the beginning.
-She also conducts one-on-one interviews with each participant on the first and last day of each retreat.
+Introduction and one-on-one sessions: Rani usually offers a detailed introduction to the preparatory practice of Doing Nothing (Three Steps into Nothing) at the beginning of a retreat.
+She also conducts one-on-one sessions with each participant on the first and last day of each retreat.

-What are the requirements for participation? – Doing Nothing is not related to any religion or organisation.
-It is open to all people, regardless of religion, origin or world view.
-For those who are experienced with meditation practice, this concept-free and formless practice is particularly interesting because it can be a test and an enrichment for their practice.
-However, this is not a prerequisite.
+Participation Requirements: Doing Nothing is not affiliated with any religion or organization.
+It is open to all people, regardless of faith, background or worldview.
+For those experienced with meditation practice, this concept-free and formless practice is particularly interesting, because it can be a test and an enrichment.
+However, it is not a prerequisite.
 Those who have been on the spiritual path for some time are just as welcome as those who have not yet experienced meditation.

-What can I expect from such a retreat? – Pure doing nothing has a healing and strongly decelerating effect.
+What to expect – Pure not doing has a healing and strongly decelerating effect.
 The senses become clearer and brighter – seeing, hearing, smelling, tasting, feeling.
 Along with speed, subtle fears disappear, sometimes forever.
-Serenity happens, causeless joie de vivre happens.
-It is nourished by the feeling of being reconnected again – with oneself, the earth, the universe and with all living beings.
+Serenity happens, groundless joy of life happens.
+It is nourished by the feeling of reconnecting – with oneself, the earth, the universe and all living beings.

-There were participants who arrived with great fears to the retreats.
-Everyone laughed at it later.
-A participant was very strongly connected to his I-phone and was afraid not to survive without a cell phone.
-He has learned that this fear was just an idea of his mind and nothing real.
-Another participant thought it would be quite terrible if she had to be silent for so long because she liked to talk a lot.
-Even she has only been able to laugh at it later and learned how nice it can be to remain Another participant thought it was very difficult for her not to do anything for so long, and she was afraid not to keep it up.
-She, too, did not find this confirmed and was happy to learn that being without tasks is something she could love.
+Should I be afraid to get involved?
+No!
+There have been participants who came to the retreat with fears.
+Without exception, all of them laughed about it afterwards.
+One participant was very connected to his iPhone and was afraid that he would not “survive” without his cell phone.
+He learned that this fear was just an idea and nothing real.
+Another participant thought it would be quite terrible for them to be silent for so long because she liked to talk a lot.
+She also laughed about it afterwards and took away how nice it can be to be silent.
+Another participant thought it would be mega difficult to do nothing at all, and she was afraid she wouldn’t be able to keep it up.
+She did not find this to be true either and was happy to experience that being without something to do is something she could love.

-Prices: We try to keep the prices for the retreats as low as possible, so that they have little influence on the decision to participate or not.
-4 day retreats in a monastery currently cost between 250,- and 350,- euro.
-The Mystik day seminars in Cologne cost 15, -.
+Pricing: We try to keep the prices for the retreats as low as possible so that they have little influence on the decision to attend or not.
+If you are low on incame talk to us and we find a solution.